 Nancy speaks about her sculpture: I have been carving sculpture in wood for a long time.
 It has felt like a good “fit” for me as I have always admired trees and I often even as a child felt that they held a metaphor for my experience of life.
 Most recently my work has been about the cycle of time, about the death of my mother, about the birth of my granddaughter, (See Maxi’s Wall, and Leaf Altar for Nunzia) and my own aging.

+I will be exhibiting my work in a one-person show Passage of the Ghost Ship: Trees and Vines at The Augustus Saint-Gaudens Memorial in Cornish, New Hampshire, (Summer, 2017).
 I recently exhibited my work in one person exhibitions such as: Tuscan Spring: Rubbings, Scrolls, and Other Works, curated by Harry Weil at A.I.R.
 Gallery in Dumbo (2016), the exhibition I am the Vine, You are the Branches at St. Ann & the Holy Trinity Church, Brooklyn Heights, NY was held during the Lenten celebration, Of leaves and vines . . .
-A shifting braid of lines at SACI Gallery in Florence, Italy was in 2015.
-Group exhibitions include: So Much, So Little, All at Once, organized by Yevgeniya Baras was at Regina Rex Gallery; Allegory of Leaves at New Jersey State University; Allegory of Leaves at New Jersey State University; Atwater Art Gallery in Rhinebeck, NY; Pseudo Empire, Brooklyn, NY; Gallery Sensei, NYC; Scripps College in Claremont, CA and at the Asya Geisberg Gallery in Chelsea, NY.
+A shifting braid of lines at SACI Gallery in Florence, Italy (2015).
+Group exhibitions include: Knowing Unknowing: A Material Narrative, curated by Zahar Vaks, Ortega Y Gasset Projects in Brooklyn, NY; So Much, So Little, All at Once, organized by Yevgeniya Baras was at Regina Rex Gallery; Allegory of Leaves at New Jersey State University; Allegory of Leaves at New Jersey State University; Atwater Art Gallery in Rhinebeck, NY; Pseudo Empire, Brooklyn, NY; Gallery Sensei, NYC; Scripps College in Claremont, CA and at the Asya Geisberg Gallery in Chelsea, NY.
 Earlier one woman exhibitions: Donahue/Sosinski Art, the Andre Zarre and A.I.R.
 Galleries in New York City, the Froelick Gallery, Portland, Oregon, the Tweed Museum in Duluth, Minnesota, Rudolph E. Lee Gallery in Clemson, N.C., the Gwinnett Fine Arts Center in Duluth, Georgia and group shows such as the traveling Rutger’s University exhibition, How American Women Artists Invented Post-Modernism.
 I was the featured sculptor at the SANYI Museum, NANCY AZARA in Taiwan in 2008.

 I have written an article for The Brooklyn Rail "The Language of Art is Still Defined By Men".
 My book, Spirit Taking Form: Making a Spiritual Practice of Making Art (Red Wheel/ Weisers) explores issues of art and spirituality.
 I have an essay, “In Pursuit of the Divine” for The Kensington and Winchester Papers: Painting, Sculpture and the Spiritual Dimension, (Onerios Books).